Gehrig Dieter

-Gehrig Richard Dieter (born February 24, 1993) is a former American football wide receiver.
-He played college football at the University of Alabama, Bowling Green State University, and Southern Methodist University (SMU).
-After going undrafted in the 2017 NFL Draft, he signed with the Kansas City Chiefs as an undrafted free agent.
-He would spend his entire career with the Chiefs, where he won Super Bowl LIV.
+Gehrig Richard Dieter (born February 24, 1993) is an American former professional football player who was a wide receiver in the National Football League (NFL).
+He played college football for the SMU Mustangs, Bowling Green Falcons and Alabama Crimson Tide.
+After going undrafted in the 2017 NFL draft, he signed with the Kansas City Chiefs as an undrafted free agent.
+He spent his entire career with the Chiefs, with whom he won Super Bowl LIV.

-Early years
+Early life

 Dieter attended and played high school football at Washington High School in South Bend, Indiana, after transferring from John Adams High School.